 This question is probably the most important.
 What kind of emotional response do you have to the number on the scale when you weigh yourself daily?
 If the number is higher than expected, are you likely to become upset?
 Will you punish yourself and restrict your food intake in response?
 Will you reward and over-indulge as a reward for your weight loss?
 If the potential outcome is unhealthy and upsetting, it’s not a helpful practice.
 Remember that emotional health is just as important as physical health to overall well-being, and isn’t that the ultimate goal anyway?

-If you need a bit of reassurance that you’re on track with your health goals, try the following alternatives you weighing yourself daily.
+If you need a bit of reassurance that you’re on track with your health goals, here are some wellness tips and alternatives to weighing yourself daily.

 Do you weigh yourself daily?
 What alternatives to weighing yourself have you found help you stay on track with your health without getting yourself into a cycle of guilt?
-Leave us a comment below with your top hacks!
+Leave me a comment below!